arnemorken/anyvista/README.md

 Earlier versions of the library (distributed under another name) has already been used in both commercial and non-commercial projects.

-The libary will be dual licensed under 1) AGPLv3.0 and 2) a proprietary license (under development).

 **First beta release planned for March 2022.**

 # Improvements